Enquire About This Tour Code FGZ Gorillas & Zanzibar

 The first day of your tour is simply an arrival day with no pre-organised activities.
 In order to allow time to relax and see some of the sights you may wish to add pre tour accommodation.
 On arrival please ask at the reception for information on when the pre departure meeting will be held.

-Many travellers use Nairobi as a stop off point on their way to other parts of Eastern Africa, but if you have the time to explore, it has a thriving night life and café culture as well as the chance to meet orphaned baby elephants and hang out with giraffes.
+Many travellers use Nairobi as a stop off point on their way to other parts of Eastern Africa, but there are many activities in the city that may appeal such as visiting orphaned baby elephants or the giraffe centre where endangered Rothschild giraffes are protected and bred.

 Day 2 to 3 - Masai Mara National Reserve